SD-0224/motaz-hm-project1/README.md

 ```
 1. Static site
 2. Dark mode detection and toggle
-3. Fetching data from a json file
+3. Fetching articles from an API
-4. Displaying data dynamically
+4. Displaying articles dynamically
+5. Search, sort, and filter feature
+6. Unique details page for each article
+7. Ability to add and remove articles from a favourites menu(stored in local storage)
 ```